Lindsay M. Adler- Certified Eating Disorder Specialist and Supervisor

-Trauma is a past experience that causes distress in the mind and body due to negative experiences and perceptions about the event.
+Trauma is a past experience that causes distress in the mind and body due to negative experiences and perceptions about an event.
 Trauma negatively impacts someone’s present life.

-• Little “t” trauma (Life Disturbing Events): experiencing everyday smaller negative experiences such as bullying, negative messages from others, work related/ school performance stressors.
+Also known as Life Disturbing Events.
+Experiencing everyday smaller negative experiences such as bullying, negative messages from others, work-related/ school performance stressors, and challenges of social media.

 Trauma exhibits itself in many ways: psychologically, physically, sexually and socially.
 Here is a list of common symptoms of trauma.